ICBO-conference/icbo2023/README.md

-# ICBO-2023: International Conference on Biomedical Ontology
+# ICBO 2023: International Conference on Biomedical Ontology

 This repository hosts to documents for the [ICBO 2023 website](https://icbo-conference.github.io/icbo2023/).
 The website is built using `mkdocs` and the deployment of the website is controlled using the github action `.github/workflows/build-deploy-documentation.yaml`.
 The github action has been configured to run if any changes are made to `mkdocs.yaml`, files in the `docs/` or `docs/images/` directories, or after a pull request is merged.
 This allows to closely track the repository history using pull requests (if desired).